All about Palomino

 How does it work?

 You rent a tube in Palomino and after this you are taken by a moto cab to a high point by the river.
 After this it is a half hour walk to the starting point.
 The trip ends on the beach of Palomino.
-The price for the trip is around COP40,000.
-This includes the tube, life jacket and ride by motorcycle (outward)
+The price for the trip is around COP50,000/$13.
+This includes the tube, life jacket and ride by motorcycle (outward).
+You can also do this with an organized trip with a guide.

 Best time to go?

 Early morning.
 The sun is bright and there is no shelter during the trip.
-Also, you then have d he most likely to see monkeys and birds.
+Also, at this time you are most likely to see monkeys and birds.
 In the dry season (January to March), the water may be low, requiring you to walk certain stretches.

 2. Learn to board surf